March 3, 2025

 3. Hover over "Send to" and then select "Compressed (zipped) folder" from the submenu.

-This creates a ZIP archive in the same directory as the video.
+A ZIP archive will be created in the same directory as the original video file.

 To convert a video to another format in a video editing program, simply: